-Council shall restrict its discretion to:
+The Council shall restrict its discretion to:

-- (i) The actual car parking generation of the specific activity compared to the required parking ratio in 9.1.4(ii) above; - (ii) Whether there is the potential for joint provision of parking for common use by different activities on the same site or within the same area; - (iii) Whether the parking demand for activities peaks during different times of the day; - (iv) The availability of on-street parking in the immediate vicinity of the site as established through a representative parking survey; - (v) The potential for increasing the supply of on-street parking through redesign of the carriageway; - (vi) The ability to use additional land (subject to an easement, lease or other legal instrument) in the immediate vicinity of the site, for parking; - (vii) The ability to use public parking in the vicinity of the site, subject to payment of cash-in-lieu of on-site parking; - (viii) The potential for parking to "spill over" onto the adjoining road network taking into account the road hierarchy and the function of the adjacent road network; - (ix) Traffic safety issues and impact on traffic safety; - (x) Impact on traffic efficiency; - (xi) Impact on adjoining land users; - (xii) Impact on street parking; - (xiii) Impact on pedestrian movement and safety; - (xiv) The contents of a site and activity specific Parking Management Plan; - (xv) The ability to review the Management Plan; - (xvi) Procedure in the event that the use of the site changes or the gross floor area of the building is increased or legal rights to use additional land for parking is extinguished. - (xvii) The matters addressed in, and recommendations of an ITA if required (see Rule 9.1.6). - (d) Matters in respect of which conditions can be imposed
+- (i) The actual car parking generation of the specific activity compared to the required parking ratio in 9.1.4(ii) above; - (ii) Whether there is the potential for joint provision of parking for common use by different activities on the same site or within the same area; - (iii) Whether the parking demand for activities peaks during different times of the day; - (iv) The availability of on-street parking in the immediate vicinity of the site as established through a representative parking survey; - (v) The potential for increasing the supply of on-street parking through redesign of the carriageway; - (vi) The ability to use additional land (subject to an easement, lease or other legal instrument) in the immediate vicinity of the site, for parking; - (vii) The ability to use public parking in the vicinity of the site, subject to payment of cash-in-lieu of on-site parking; - (viii) The potential for parking to "spill over" onto the adjoining road network taking into account the road hierarchy and the function of the adjacent road network; - (ix) Traffic safety issues and impact on traffic safety; - (x) Impact on traffic efficiency; - (xi) Impact on adjoining land users; - (xii) Impact on street parking;

-Where consent is granted, Council may impose conditions regarding:
+- (xiii) Impact on pedestrian movement and safety; - (xiv) The contents of a site and activity specific Parking Management Plan; - (xv) The ability to review the Management Plan; - (xvi) Procedure in the event that the use of the site changes or the gross floor area of the building is increased or legal rights to use additional land for parking is extinguished. - (d) Matters in respect of which conditions can be imposed

-- (i) Restrictions on the hours of operation of an activity on the site; - (ii) Payment of a financial contribution in lieu of on-site parking;
+Where consent is granted, the Council may impose conditions regarding:

-- (iii) Payment of the actual cost associated with reconstruction of the road and carriageway required to increase the supply of on-street parking; - (iv) Proof that the site has legal use of additional land used for parking; - (v) Registration of an easement or other legal instrument to tie additional land used for parking, to the site; - (vi) The terms of a Parking Management Plan; - (vii) Review clause to enable the adequacy of parking to be reconsidered over time or upon the expiry of rights to use additional land. - (viii) The matters addressed in, and recommendations of an ITA if required (see Rule 9.1.6).
+- (i) Restrictions on the hours of operation of an activity on the site; - (ii) Payment of a financial contribution in lieu of on-site parking; - (iii) Payment of the actual cost associated with reconstruction of the road and carriageway required to increase the supply of on-street parking; - (iv) Proof that the site has legal use of additional land used for parking; - (v) Registration of an easement or other legal instrument to tie additional land used for parking, to the site; - (vi) The terms of a Parking Management Plan; - (vii) Review clause to enable the adequacy of parking to be reconsidered over time or upon the expiry of rights to use additional land.